oasisprotocol/oasis-sdk/docs/contract/hello-world.md

 :::info

-Running unit tests locally requires an Intel-compatible CPU.
-If you want to run tests on Apple M1, we suggest that you set up a docker image with enabled Intel virtualization and the Rust development environment.
+Running unit tests locally requires a physical or virtualized Intel-compatible CPU with AES and SSSE3 instruction sets.

 :::